franslay/ic220-s19/units/unit_05.md

 ```

 Further, 0 is a bit weird.
 There are two of them!
-All in all, one's compliment
+All in all, one's complement
 is getting us closer, and of course we can design our adder units to handle
 these cases, but it would be greater if there was another representation that